About Us

 ACH unites harbor managers, communities, and boaters under a common goal: to mitigate environmental impact and encourage sustainable practices within Alaska's coastal communities.

-Why Clean Harbors in Alaska?
+Why Clean Harbors Matter in Alaska

 Alaska's public harbors are crucial economic and cultural hubs for coastal communities, serving both recreational boaters and a significant commercial fleet.
 These harbors, often the first point of contact for visitors, shape their initial impressions of Alaskan communities.

-Despite their importance, many harbor basins are viewed as "industrial zones," with limited options for boat maintenance often restricted to tidal grids, beaches, or slips.
+Despite their importance, many harbor basins are viewed as "industrial zones," with options for boat maintenance often restricted to tidal grids, beaches, or slips.
 Although local, state, and federal regulations aim to ensure environmental responsibility, oversight can be challenging for state and federal agencies.
 Furthermore, a range of unregulated activities in these harbors can contribute to pollution.

-View Certified Harbors →
+View Certified Harbors

 Our History